GianfrancoBrescia/NoteApp/README.md

 Run `npm run sonar` to execute a sonar scanner analysis.

 ## TO-DO
-- Modify user page in order to be able to insert multiple addresses
 - Modify note page in order to be able to assign notes to specific users